Blog Listen About Listen Free →

 2. The Real Number — what it’s actually worth to you after taxes, growth, carrying costs, and access timing

 When you compare assets using only the Paper Number, you’re making a decision with half the information.
-For the house-vs-retirement decision:
+The Real Number is what determines whether you’re financially stable in five years or scrambling.

-Before you sign anything, get clear answers to these questions:
+Before you sign anything, get clear answers to these five questions:

 1. What are the after-tax values of each asset?
 Not face value — after-tax value.
 A $500K Roth and a $500K traditional 401(k) are not the same thing.